Trailing Drawdown Explained: Intraday vs EOD

 The trailing drawdown is a moving liquidation threshold.
 It starts a fixed dollar amount below your account’s starting balance, and as your balance climbs, it follows you up — but never down.

-For a $50K account, the drawdown is $2,500.
+For a $50K one-step account, the drawdown is $2,000.
 So you start with:

 - Starting balance: $50,000

-- Liquidation threshold: $47,500
+- Liquidation threshold: $48,000

 The threshold can move up over time.
 It cannot move down.
 Ever.

-On Intraday accounts, the trailing drawdown tracks your account’s highest unrealized balance in real time.
+On intraday-trailing accounts, the trailing drawdown tracks your account’s highest unrealized balance in real time.
 Every tick your open position moves in your favor moves the threshold up with it.
 Every tick it moves against you does not move the threshold back down.

 The threshold is a one-way ratchet.
 Up only.